 The Hybla Valley Community Planning Sector is located on the west side of Richmond Highway (Route 1) south of South Kings Highway.
 The Hybla Valley Community Planning Sector contains portions of the Penn Daw, Beacon/Groveton, and Hybla Valley/Gum Springs Community Business Centers (CBCs), located on the west side of Richmond Highway.
-Plan recommendations for these CBCs can be found in the Richmond Highway Corridor Area section of the Mount Vernon Planning District text, following the Overview section.
+Plan recommendations for these CBCs can be found in the Richmond Highway Corridor Area section of the Area IV Plan.
 Little Hunting Creek has etched a wide floodplain that forms the southern boundary of this planning sector.